 To file a delinquent FBAR form, a person must follow these steps as outlined by the IRS:

-If you failed to submit an FBAR form for your foreign bank accounts, call Ayar Law at 800.571.7175 to receive free, no-obligation tax advice from a tax attorney.
+If you failed to submit an FBAR form for your foreign bank accounts, call Ayar Law at 800.571.7175 to receive free, no-obligation tax case review.